sagiegurari/cargo-make/README.md

 <a name="usage-env-global"></a>
 #### Global
-In addition to manually setting environment variables, cargo-make will also automatically add few environment variables on its own which can be helpful when running task scripts, commands, conditions, etc:
+In addition to manually setting environment variables, cargo-make will also automatically add few environment variables on its own which can be helpful when running task scripts, commands, conditions, etc.

 * **CARGO_MAKE** - Set to "true" to help sub processes identify they are running from cargo make.
 * **CARGO_MAKE_TASK** - Holds the name of the main task being executed.
-* **CARGO_MAKE_TASK_ARGS** - A list of arguments provided to cargo-make after the task name, seperated with a ';' character.
+* **CARGO_MAKE_TASK_ARGS** - A list of arguments provided to cargo-make after the task name, separated with a ';' character.
 * **CARGO_MAKE_CURRENT_TASK_NAME** - Holds the currently executed task name.
 * **CARGO_MAKE_CURRENT_TASK_INITIAL_MAKEFILE** - Holds the full path to the makefile which **initially** defined the currently executed task (not available for internal core tasks).
 * **CARGO_MAKE_CURRENT_TASK_INITIAL_MAKEFILE_DIRECTORY** - Holds the full path to the directory containing the makefile which **initially** defined the currently executed task (not available for internal core tasks).